Eppo-exp/php-sdk/README.md

    "<your_api_key>",
    "<base_url>", // optional, default https://fscdn.eppo.cloud/api
    $assignmentLogger, // optional, must be an instance of Eppo\Logger\LoggerInterface
-   $cache // optional, must be an instance of PSR-16 SimpleInterface.
+   $cache // optional, must be an instance of PSR-16 SimpleCache\CacheInterface.
 If not passed, FileSystem cache will be used
    $httpClient // optional, must be an instance of PSR-18 ClientInterface.
 If not passed, Discovery will be used to find a suitable implementation
    $requestFactory // optional, must be an instance of PSR-17 Factory.
 If not passed, Discovery will be used to find a suitable implementation
 );